zazccordeiro/schema/modeloDocumentacao.md

 <td>

-A type describing the main activity of the label, e.g. imprint, production, distributor, rights society, etc.
+A type describing the main activity of the label, e.g. imprint, production, distributor, centers society, etc.

 </td>
 </tr>